Greek anger keeps German tourists away

 The dearth of Germans is especially noticeable in tourist hotspots like Corinth, an enchanting ancient town 80 km west of Athens famous for the steep and narrow walls of its 6-km (4-mile) long canal that cuts across the Peloponnesian Peninsula.

-Because tourism accounts for a disproportionately large 15 percent of Greece’s gross domestic product GDP.L and Germans are the largest group of visitors, their absence is causing pain.
+Because tourism accounts for a disproportionately large 15 percent of Greece’s gross domestic product (GDP) and Germans are the largest group of visitors, their absence is causing pain.

 “The Germans aren’t coming here this year but there’s no reason for them to be afraid,” said Nicki Nastouli, who works at a tourist shop and restaurant near the rim of the Corinth Canal.
 “They’re not coming because of the problems.
 But we don’t have a problem with German people, only their government.”